There are several reasons why having multiple religions does a disservice to them all:

 ~ Christopher Hitchens

-Bottom line: if you are unable to prove your religious beliefs, then your beliefs require faith, and if you then deny the validity of other faith-based religions, then you ought to deny your own as well.
+Bottom line: if you are unable to prove your religious beliefs, then your beliefs require faith, and if you then deny the validity of other faith-based religions, then you probably ought to deny your own as well.